LogFlux Architecture and Data Flow

 4. Network Security: Use private networks and firewalls to protect agent communications

-5. Audit Access: Regularly review who has access to encryption keys and client tools
+5. Audit Access: Regularly review who has access to encryption keys and analysis tools

-1. Secure Client Deployment: Deploy clients in secure environments with proper access controls
+1. Secure Tool Deployment: Deploy CLI and Grafana in secure environments with proper access controls

 2. Local Key Storage: Use secure storage for decryption keys (OS keychain, vault systems)

-3. Save Common Queries: Create saved searches for frequent investigations
+3. Save Common Queries: Create saved searches and Grafana dashboards for frequent investigations

 4. Time-based Filtering: Use time ranges to improve query performance